Sweet And Sour Pork Balls

 Instructions

-• Pre-heat oven to 400 degrees F. Place on parchment lined baking sheets about 2 inches apart and bake for 15 to 20 minutes depending on size.
-Pork balls should be cooked through.
+• Pre-heat oven to 400 degrees F. Place on parchment lined baking sheets about 2 inches apart and bake for 15 to 20 minutes depending on size or until cooked through.

 Tried this recipe?Let us know how it was!